pendulum-project/ntpd-rs/docs/guide/server-setup.md

 ```

 ## Limiting access
-If you only want specific ip addresses to be able to access the server, you can
+If you only want specific IP addresses to be able to access the server, you can
 configure a list of allowed clients through the allowlist mechanism.
 For this,
 edit the server configuration to look like:
 ```toml